niesssiobhan/data-structures-and-algorithms/code-challenges/graph/readme.md

 #### `breadth-first.js`
 ##### Challenge
 * Extend your graph object with a breadth-first traversal method that accepts a starting node.
 Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
 Display the collection.
+#### `get-edge.js`
+##### Challenge
+* Write a function based on the specifications above, which takes in a graph, and an array of city names.
+Without utilizing any of the built-in methods available to your language, return whether the full trip is possible with direct flights, and how much it would cost.

 ## Approach & Efficiency
 ### Graphs